licarpen/aws-developer/README.md

   * pipeline stops at failed stage - can get info in console
   * can audit API calls using CloudTrail
   * check IAM Service Role for permissions (IAM Policy)
-* detection using CloudWatch is recommendedcode
+* detection using CloudWatch is recommended
 * can add multiple action groups to stage sequentially or parallel (ex: manual approval and then deploy to prod)

 ### CodeStar